United States Marine Corps: Infantry weapons

-The basic infantry weapon of the Marine Corps has been the M16A4 service rifle.
-Most non-infantry marines have been equipped with the M4 Carbine or Colt 9mm SMG.
-The standard side arm is the M9A1 pistol.
-The Colt M1911 is also being put back into service as the M45A1 Close Quarter Battle Pistol (CQBP) in small numbers.
-Suppressive fire is provided by the M27 IAR, M249 SAW, and M240 machine guns, at the squad and company levels respectively.
-In 2018, the M27 IAR was selected to be the standard issue rifle for the all infantry squads.
+The infantry weapon of the Marine Corps is the M27 IAR service rifle.
+Most non-infantry Marines have been equipped with the M4 carbine or Colt 9mm SMG as of 2006.
+The standard side arm is the SIG Sauer M17/M18 The M18 will replace all other pistols in the Marine Corps inventory, including the M9, M9A1, M45A1 and M007, as the M45A1 Close Quarter Battle Pistol (CQBP) in small numbers.
+Suppressive fire is provided by the, M249 SAW, and M240 machine guns, at the squad and company levels respectively.
+In 2018, the M27 IAR was selected to be the standard-issue rifle for all infantry squads.
 In 2021, the Marine Corps committed to fielding suppressors to all its infantry units, making it the first branch of the U.S. military to adopt them for widespread use.

-Indirect fire is provided by the M203 grenade launcher and the M32 grenade launcher in fireteams, M224 60 mm mortar in companies, and M252 81 mm mortar in battalions.
+The USMC infantry issued grenade launcher is the M320, which shoots a 40 mm grenade.
+Indirect fire is also provided by the M203 grenade launcher and the M32 grenade launcher in fireteams, M224 60 mm mortar in companies, and M252 81 mm mortar in battalions.
 The M2 .50 caliber heavy machine gun and MK19 automatic grenade launcher (40 mm) are available for use by dismounted infantry, though they are more commonly vehicle-mounted.
-Precision firepower is provided by the M40 series and the Barrett M107, while designated marksmen use the DMR (being replaced by the M39 EMR), and the SAM-R.
+Precision firepower is provided by the M40 series and the Barrett M107, while designated marksmen use the DMR variant of the M27, known as the M38, and the SAM-R.

-The Marine Corps utilizes a variety of direct-fire rockets and missiles to provide infantry with an offensive and defensive anti-armor capability.
-The SMAW and AT4 are unguided rockets that can destroy armor and fixed defenses (e.g., bunkers) at ranges up to 500 meters.
+The Marine Corps uses a variety of direct-fire rockets and missiles to provide infantry with an offensive and defensive anti-armor capability.
+The Mk 153 SMAW and AT4 are unguided rockets that can destroy armor and fixed defenses (e.g., bunkers) at ranges up to 500 meters.
 The smaller and lighter M72 LAW can destroy targets at ranges up to 200 meters.
-The Predator SRAW, FGM-148 Javelin and BGM-71 TOW are anti-tank guided missiles.
-The Javelin can utilize top-attack profiles to avoid heavy frontal armor.
-The Predator is a short-range fire-and-forget weapon; the Javelin and TOW are heavier missiles effective past 2,000 meters that give infantry an offensive capability against armor.
+The FGM-172 SRAW, FGM-148 Javelin and BGM-71 TOW are anti-tank guided missiles.
+The Javelin can use top-attack profiles to avoid heavy frontal armor.
+The SRAW is a close range missile system that uses a Predicted Line of Sight (PLOS) guidance system.
+The Javelin and TOW are heavier missiles effective past 2,000 meters that give infantry an offensive capability against armor.